Welcome to Year 1!

 The links to Oak national academy will provide English and Maths lessons.

-The spelling sheets uploaded cover the spelling patterns we are focussing on in the current week.
+The spelling sheets uploaded cover the spelling patterns we are focussing on in the current week and can also be used for handwriting practise.

 Storyline online is a fantastic resource for listening to stories that can be discussed about afterwards.
 Oxford Owl is also a free resource where you can access books to read online.